 “The Citizen of the Year Award is a celebration of people and their impact on our community.
-In celebration of past and future recipients, the Telluride Foundation has modified the process of selecting the Citizen of the Year,” said Telluride Foundation President and CEO, Paul Major.
-“The goal is to engage the past recipients in the process to further enhance the meaning of the award and to increase community engagement.”
+In honor of past recipients, the Telluride Foundation asks former recipients of the award to be involved in the selection process each year,” said Telluride Foundation President and CEO, Paul Major.
+“By engaging past recipients in the selection process, we hope to enhance the meaning of the award and increase community engagement.”

-The Telluride Foundation’s Citizen of the Year Award is in recognition of someone who has unselfishly contributed to the Telluride regional community’s quality of life.
+Telluride Foundation’s Citizen of the Year Award is in recognition of someone who has unselfishly contributed to the Telluride regional community’s quality of life.
 The regional community is defined as San Miguel, Ouray, and West Montrose counties as well as Rico.
 The recipient will receive a commemorative plaque and a grant of $5,000 to be given in their name to a local nonprofit of their choice.
-The 2017 Citizen of the Year will share the honor with Terry Tice (2003), Lissa Margetts (2004), John Micetic (2005), Bill Carstens (2006), John Pryor and Jane Hickcox (2007), Kathy Green (2008), Marilyn Branch (2009), Dan and Greer Garner and Andrea Benda (2010), Billy “Senior” Mahoney (2011), Ann Brady (2012), Dean Rolley (2013), Kristin Holbrook (2014), Gary Freedman (2015), and Elaine Fischer (2016).
+The 2018 Citizen of the Year will share this honor with Terry Tice (2003), Lissa Margetts (2004), John Micetic (2005), Bill Carstens (2006), John Pryor and Jane Hickcox (2007), Kathy Green (2008), Marilyn Branch (2009), Dan and Greer Garner and Andrea Benda (2010), Billy “Senior” Mahoney (2011), Ann Brady (2012), Dean Rolley (2013), Kristin Holbrook (2014), Gary Freedman (2015), Elaine Fischer (2016), and Wendy Brooks (2017).

-The Foundation is soliciting nominations for the Citizen of the Year Award from the general public.
-The nomination form is posted on the Telluride Foundation’s website at https://telluridefoundation.org/wp-content/uploads/2017/03/Telluride-Foundation-Citizen-of-the-Year-Nomination-Form-2017-FINAL.ActiveForm-1.pdf.
-Nominations are due by 5pm on June 6.
-Nominators of the two finalists will be contacted by the Telluride Foundation to participate in short video nominations in June, produced by a professional videographer, to show to the previous Citizens of the Year and the Board of Directors at the bi-annual meeting in July.
-The video clips will be used by the selection committee and help to enliven the nominee and bring to life their community contributions.
-The 2017 recipient will be announced after the Telluride Foundation’s summer board meeting.
-Please contact Katie Singer at 970-728-8717 or e-mail to email@example.com with any questions.
+The nomination form is posted on the Telluride Foundation’s website at https://telluridefoundation.org/wp-content/uploads/2018/03/Telluride-Foundation-Citizen-of-the-Year-Nomination-Form-2018.pdf.
+Nominations are due by 5pm, June 4th, and anyone is invited to nominate a fellow community member.
+Nominators of the top two finalists will be asked to participate in short video as part of the final selection process.
+The video clips will be used by the selection committee to learn more about the nominees and bring to life their community contributions.
+The 2018 recipient will be announced after the Telluride Foundation’s summer board meeting in July, and a community celebration will follow.
+Please contact Katie Singer at 970-728-8717 or email email@example.com with any questions.

 • Nominee must be a community member from the region, which includes San Miguel, Ouray, West Montrose counties and Rico.